DataFire/Integrations/integrations/generated/evetech/README.md

 * input `object`
   * datasource `string` (values: tranquility, singularity): The server name you would like data from
   * If-None-Match `string`: ETag from a previous request.
 A 304 will be returned if this matches the current ETag
   * order_type **required** `string` (values: buy, sell, all): Filter buy/sell orders, return all orders by default.
-If you query without type_id, we always return both buy and sell orders.
+If you query without type_id, we always return both buy and sell orders
   * page `integer`: Which page of results to return
   * region_id **required** `integer`: Return orders in this region
   * type_id `integer`: Return orders only for this type